wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.46 =
+* More fixes related to the foreign language character problem.
+RSS content tag now used for excerpt so full text available if in the feed.
 = Version 2.45 =
 * Added option to show images in widget.
 Fixed foreign language character problem.
 Other smaller bug fixes.
 = Version 2.44 =